rotmanben/cashaddr-bch-testnet/README.md

 # Overview

-A library crate providing a dependency-free, pure rust implementation of the [cashaddr](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/cashaddr.md) codec.
+A library crate providing a dependency-free<sup>†</sup>, pure rust implementation of the [cashaddr](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/cashaddr.md) codec.
 Allows for transcoding between hashes and cashaddr strings.

+† This Crate is only dependency-free if no optional crate features are enabled: enabling crate features can introduce thrid party dependencies.

 ## Features